G-PORTAL/gpcore-cli/README.md

 To use shell completion for the gpcore command, you can generate the completion script with the ```gpcore completion``` command.
-Supported shells are bash, zsh fish and powershell.
+Supported shells are bash, zsh fish and PowerShell.
 It will print the script to stdout, so pipe it in a file and source it in your shell.

 ```